-We study the statistical-computational trade-offs for learning with exact invariances (or symmetries) using kernel regression.
+We study the statistical-computational trade-offs for learning with exact invariances (or symmetries) using kernel regression over manifold input spaces.
 Traditional methods, such as data augmentation, group averaging, canonicalization, and frame-averaging, either fail to provide a polynomial-time solution or are not applicable in the kernel setting.
 However, with oracle access to the geometric properties of the input space, we propose a polynomial-time algorithm that learns a classifier with exact invariances.
 Moreover, our approach achieves the same excess population risk (or generalization error) as the original kernel regression problem.
-To the best of our knowledge, this is the first polynomialtime algorithm to achieve exact (as opposed to approximate) invariances in this setting, partially addressing a question posed by Díaz et al. (2025) regarding the avoidance of prohibitively large and computationally intensive group averaging methods in kernel regression with exact invariances.
+To the best of our knowledge, this is the first polynomial-time algorithm to achieve exact (not approximate) invariances in this context.
 Our proof leverages tools from differential geometry, spectral theory, and optimization.
-A key result in our development is a new reformulation of the problem of learning under invariances as optimizing an infinite number of linearly constrained convex quadratic programs, which may be of independent interest.
+A key result in our development is a new reformulation of the problem of learning under invariances, as optimizing an infinite number of linearly constrained convex quadratic programs, which may be of independent interest.